 Bright and Festive.
 These green Grinch cookies use food colouring (like the Choc Mint Cookies) to bring a colourful twist to Christmas baking.

-Soft and Cakey: The cookies have a deliciously soft, cakey texture that melts in your mouth – just like the Peanut Butter Chip and Chocolate Chip Cookies.
+Soft and Cakey.
+The cookies have a deliciously soft, cakey texture that melts in your mouth like my Peanut Butter Chip and Chocolate Chip Cookies.

 Ingredients and substitutions